sacha-renault/chess_engine/readme.md

 Investigate on some forced mate when there isn't ??
 Fix castling bug: engine allow castling after rook get captured ??
 Set foreseeing to use qsearch, use static evaluation for stable move and search forward only for unstable.
+Fix razoring that is currently pruning good moves.